 One of my hardest memories and maybe one of my biggest lessons with animals from childhood was from the day my Grandmother decided she was going to toughen me up.
 She asked me if I wanted to come to the chicken coup with her to collect eggs, something I looked forward to when I went to visit, but this time was different and when we were done feeding everyone and collecting eggs, she told me to stand there and wait a minute.
 You always listened to what Nan told you to do, so I stood there.
 Next I knew, she mumbled something and walked up to a chicken that she quickly grabbed by the neck, pinned it to the chopping block, said thank you out loud and then she dropped an axe.
 She had just slaughtered a chicken for that evening’s supper and I was not prepared to see that.
 I then watched the hen run around the area with its head cut off and I cried.
 Once the chicken had exhausted all its energy, my Grandmother picked her up and put her on the picnic table in front of me.
 More crying.
 She then told me that I had to pluck out all of its feathers right then and there right now and that no one else in the whole family was going to be allowed to eat another thing in the house until I pulled all those feathers out.
 It was a Sunday and most of my father’s family came to the farm on Sundays to help work around the farm.
 Some of them were watching and no one said a thing and I cried the whole time as she stood right there next to me most of the time watching, waiting and telling me to hurry up and after the majority was done she got impatient, told me to go on and dealt with the final parts.

 Later on that day I surprisingly ate some of the chicken with the rest of the family.
-The entire family sat down together for dinner after working in the giant vegetable fields for the afternoon and were sprawled throughout the kitchen, out onto the wraparound porch and onto the lawn.
+The entire family sat down together for dinner after a long afternoon of working in the giant vegetable fields and were sprawled throughout the kitchen, out onto the wraparound porch and onto the lawn.
 I had a big bowl of what they called Nan’s hodgepodge, which was all the fresh vegetables from the garden basically cooked in a pot of milk and butter with a big handful of raw carrots and peas in a pile on the lawn next to me, and nowhere near anyone eating chicken.
-My uncle, you know it's always the quiet one, had watched me struggle earlier with plucking the chicken and made a very wise comment to me at the time even though, it was a certainly wasn't coming from wisdom more like wise ass statement.
+My Uncle, you know how it's always the quiet one? who had watched me from as far back on the porch as he could, seriously struggle earlier with plucking the chicken and made a very wise comment to me at the time even though, it was a certainly wasn't coming from a place of wisdom but more like a wise ass statement.

 As I was biting into a fresh carrot, my Uncle yelled at me from the far end of the porch and across the family: “Hey Carrie whatcha doing over there thinking that it's okay to just kill all those carrots and peas ya got over there?”
 I stop eating mid bite, spit out the carrot in a big fuss as children tend to do and immediately got defensive saying: “No way, I’m not killing anything”, my Uncle: “Well those vegetables that you are putting in your mouth were living in the dirt, on the vine or in a pod only an hour ago”.
-Insert lots of wise ass comments here from the rest of the family and my little cousins started acting nervous because my aunts and uncles shooed them all away the moment my Grandmother dropped the axe & they didn’t know what happened.
+Insert lots of wise ass comments here from the rest of the family and my little cousins started acting nervous from tension in the air because my Aunts and Uncles had shooed them all away the moment my Grandmother dropped the axe & they didn’t know what happened.

 My father was between us and hearing all of this and decided to say something, maybe to help me but probably just to get on with eating in peace, but he made me think too.
 He started with “Listen Kiddo most things grow here so we can eat & we should respect them for growing for us".
 He started to tell a story of how he worked on his friend’s pig farm for a year or so after he dropped out of school & moved out.
 He told how his friend took good care of all the pigs and gave them all names and scratches every day.
 He kept their pens clean and would even stay in the barn with the new piglets.
 My Dad talked about earning a new respect for pigs and how like many he thought and assumed they were just dirty garbage eaters, but he got to learn that they were very intelligent, caring and loving beings.
 He told of when it came that time of the year for one of the pigs to be culled for the family and the workers for winter, and the reason why he now only liked to buy meat from local butchers.
 My Dad: “You know, animals should not have to experience any fear before they die, just like us, it’s not right.
 Animals feel too, think about how tense you get when you are scared and all that adrenaline gets flowing through, well that happens for them too”.
 He said that the day before and the day of that his friend would feed this pig all the freshest fruit, vegetables and lots of good food, give them a lot of attention and love, and thank them for being here with and for their family.
 Then at some point he would calmly and quietly walk up to the pig, slip out a very sharp blade out of sight of the pig and would then make a huge slit under their chin and throat in the fatty area.
 The pig didn’t seem to notice or even feel it and to my Dad’s amazement didn’t even know what had happened and neither did any of the other pigs in the pen.
 None of them experienced any traumatized and the pig continued to walk around happily with a full belly and looking for more ear scritches and head rubs, until they fell over.
 He said he had never considered emotions in animals other than his own dog before that and he was surprised how bad he felt seeing that they were all really sad to lose their companion, he also noticed at same time how calm they all were.
 He last said “So Kiddo some things are here for food for us & we should make sure they are treated right for it”.
 I knew my Nan treated her chickens very well, gruff at times sure but I had listened to her talk to them and watched her feed , interact and scratch them for years.
 My Grandfather at that moment decided to stand up and come next to me and made a statement, everyone's smart ass comments stopped & all went quiet: “This young lady was instrumental in feeding you whole lot here today and you will thank her for it”.
 The thank you's came quickly from all around and then my Grandfather turned around and bent over to face me with a piece of chicken in his hand and said: “Now Carrie you should honor the chicken and share your gratitude with it for feeding your family by eating some of it”.
 As he handed it to me I whispered thank you chicken.. and then I bent over & thanked all the vegetables around me for growing, and stood up, looked at my Grandfather and ate that piece of chicken.